tartley/flyinghigh-opengl-from-python/deck/presentation.rst

 Starting Point
 --------------

-Assuming we already have a minimal OpenGL application:
+Assume we already have a minimal OpenGL application:

 * Open a window
 * Provide an OpenGL context
 * Set an appropriate 3D projection matrix
 * Set a modelview matrix for a moveable 3D camera
+* Call an empty 'draw' function at 60fps

 *Code count: 150 lines*